sts10/radiation/README.md

 ### Usage

-As of Radiation v 0.1.0, running Radaition is still a little clunky.
+As of Radiation v 0.1.0, running Radiation is still a little clunky.

 From anywhere in your box you can run `cd ~/radiation; ruby bin/runner.rb`

 You'll then be greeted by a menu.
 Note that Radiation is currently hard-coded to open newly-created posts in Vim.

-See section below on adding a radiation function to your `.bash_profile` if you want to make usage significantly easier.
+**See section below on adding a radiation function to your `.bash_profile` if you want to make usage significantly easier. **

-To edit posts you can either use thje 'e' option in the menu.

-Or you can go into `~/radiation_posts` and edit the post you want to edit in whatever text editor you like.
+To edit posts you can either use the 'e' option in the menu.
+Alternatively, you can go into `~/radiation_posts` and edit the post you want to edit in whatever text editor you like.

 When you're done editing, call Radiation and run the publish command from the menu.
 (Note the bugs section below though.)